IPAM: IP Address Management

 Bulk Operations View

-Management → IPAM → Operation view menu, click on Addresses view of each item, click on Massive operations tab.
+Management → IPAM → Operation view menu, click on the Addresses view of each item, click on Massive operations tab.

-Once you have created a Network(internal link), and performed your first scan (internal link), you will have a list of IP addresses that were collected.
+Once you create a Network (internal link), and perform your first scan (internal link), you will have a list of IP addresses that were collected.
 You will be able to select several of them in this list.

 - They will generate events.

-- They are administered.
+- They are managed.

 - They are reserved.